-Negligence, the legal basis for most personal injury cases, is the failure to exercise a certain degree of care in order to minimize the risk of inury to another person.
+Negligence is the legal basis for most personal injury cases.
+It's defined as the failure to exercise a certain degree of care to minimize risks of injury to others.
 For example, a homeowner who fails to fix a broken set of stairs leading to his front door could be held liable for negligence if a delivery person falls on the stairs and sustains an injury.
-Georgia negligence law recognizes contributory negligence, in which the plaintiff is found to be less than half liable for the injury.

 Georgia Negligence Laws: Related Resources

 For additional information and resources related to this topic, please visit the links listed below.